 The building's main entrance was probably on the first floor and accessed from an external stair in the northern elevation which rose to the second floor.
-This arrangement was quite typical for the time and may have provided an element of security and gave convenient access to the hall positioned on the motte.
+This arrangement was quite typical for the time and may have provided an element of security and gave convenient access to the hall assumed to have been positioned on the earth mound.
 The floors may have been partitioned on the upper floors, but the centrally positioned fireplaces on the first and second floors suggest they were single open spaces.
 The ground floors' moulded ceiling beams indicate it formed part of the accommodation, rather than being utilised merely for storage.